Mechanical basis and topological routes to cell elimination: Introduction

-The ability of cells to self-organize and to collectively migrate drive numerous physiological processes including tissue morphogenesis \cite{Chiou2018}, epithelial-mesenchymal transition \cite{Barriga2018}, wound healing \cite{Trepat2014}, tumor progression \cite{DePascalis2017} and cancer invasion \cite{Friedl2012}.
-Advanced experimental techniques have linked this ability to mechanical interactions between cells \cite{Maskarinec2009,Ladoux2009,Ladoux2017}.
+The ability of cells to self-organize and to collectively migrate drives numerous physiological processes including morphogenesis \citep{Chiou2018,Vafa_2022}, epithelial-mesenchymal transition \citep{Barriga2018}, wound healing \citep{Trepat2014}, and tumor progression \citep{DePascalis2017}.
+Advanced experimental techniques have linked this ability to mechanical interactions between cells \citep{Maskarinec2009,Ladoux2009,Ladoux2017}.
 Specifically, cells actively coordinate their movements through mechanosensitive adhesion complexes at the cell-substrate interface and cell-cell junctions.
-In this vein, cell-cell and cell-substrate adhesion seem to be coupled \cite{Balasubramaniam2021}, further complicating the interplay of mechanics with biochemistry.
-Additionally, cell elasticity affects spatiotemporal protein dynamics on cell membrane \cite{Wigbers2021} which consequently affects cellular processes such as cell division \cite{Thry2006} and motility \cite{Mogilner2009}.\\ While advances in experimental techniques are followed by more nuanced theoretical and computational developments, a majority of current approaches to simulate multicellular layers are limited to two-dimensional systems, hindering in-depth exploration of intrinsically three-dimensional nature of the distinct forces that govern cell-cell and cell-substrate interactions.
-Moreover, some of the most fundamental processes in cell biology such as cell extrusion - responsible for tissue integrity - are inherently three-dimensional.
-Thus, studying the underlying mechanisms necessitates access to both in-plane and out-of-plane features of the cell layers.\\ Cell extrusion refers to the process of removal of excess cells to prevent accumulation of unnecessary or pathological cells.
-This process can get initiated through apoptotic signaling \cite{Rosenblatt2001}, oncogenic transformation \cite{Hogan2009} and overcrowding of cells \cite{Marinari2012,Eisenhoffer2012,Levayer2016} and mediated by actin organization \cite{Le2021}.
-Most importantly, cell extrusion plays an important role in developmental \cite{Toyama2008}, homeostatic \cite{Eisenhoffer2012} and pathological processes \cite{Slattum2014}, including cancer metastasis.
-However, the underlying mechanisms that facilitate cell extrusion are still unclear \cite{Boocock2020}.\\
+Moreover, cell-cell and cell-substrate adhesions seem to be coupled \citep{Balasubramaniam2021}, further complicating the interplay of mechanics with biochemistry.

+While advances in experimental techniques are followed by more nuanced theoretical and computational developments, a majority of current approaches to simulate multicellular layers are limited to two-dimensional systems, hindering in-depth exploration of intrinsically three-dimensional nature of the distinct forces that govern cell-cell and cell-substrate interactions.
+Furthermore, some of the most fundamental processes in cell biology such as cell extrusion - responsible for tissue integrity - are inherently three-dimensional.
+Thus, studying the underlying mechanisms necessitates access to both in-plane and out-of-plane forces in the cell layers.

+Cell extrusion refers to the process of removal of excess cells to prevent accumulation of unnecessary or pathological cells~\citep{Rosenblatt2001}.
+This process can get initiated through apoptotic signaling~\citep{Rosenblatt2001}, oncogenic transformation~\citep{Hogan2009}, and overcrowding of cells~\citep{Marinari2012,Eisenhoffer2012,Levayer2016} or induced by replication stress \citep{Dwivedi2021}.
+Most importantly, cell extrusion plays an important role in developmental~\citep{Toyama2008}, homeostatic \citep{Eisenhoffer2012,Le2021} and pathological processes~\citep{Slattum2014}, including cancer metastasis.
+However, the underlying mechanisms that facilitate cell extrusion are still unclear.